Updated: 17 December 2025

 Which emerging areas in Southern Spain are worth considering?

-Inland, towns like Mijas and Benahavís offer more affordable prices while remaining close to the coast.
-According to Knight Frank’s 2024 forecast, these secondary locations will see higher percentage growth than prime Marbella due to rising buyer spillover.
+Inland, towns like Mijas and Benahavís offer more affordable prices while remaining close to the coast, benefitting from buyer spillover from Marbella.

 What future trends are shaping the Southern Spain property market?

 Sustainability and digitalization are reshaping buyer demand.
-Smart-home systems, solar panels, and energy-efficient builds are now standard expectations among international buyers.
+Smart-home systems, solar panels, and energy-efficient builds are now standard expectations among international buyers, especially those exploring where can I find luxury properties for sale in Spain.

 FAQ